Real-Time Sync: From HTTP to Reactive Backends

 Why is this good?

-Efficient: Only the browsers that have the shopping list open receive updates.
+Efficient: only the browsers that have the shopping list open receive updates.

 Function 2: All or Nothing (Transactional Mutations)